 Meanwhile, the website itself prompts its visitors to download and install the adware.
 As we can see, there are two malicious installation packages associated with the website in question.
 To get rid of geomoks.com redirects and to remove Geomoks adware as dropped from the website in question, please follow the removal guide below.

-The extermination of the geomoks.com redirect / popup virus can be efficiently accomplished with reliable security software.
+The extermination of Geomoks.com redirect can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option